top of page

 Sex addiction is not an official clinical diagnosis.
 At least not yet.
 The American Psychological Association considered adding it to the most recent version of its diagnostic manual in 2013 but chose not to, feeling that not enough clinical research had been conducted.
 Many clinicians think it will be added as an official diagnosis the next time the manual is published.
 In my 25 years of working with addictions of all kinds, I’ve come to believe sex addiction is a real addiction, and I've seen hundreds of addicts benefit dramatically from counseling.

 But because sexuality can be expressed in so many forms, sex addicts have to define what sobriety means to them, and this is different for every addict.
 For someone whose addiction takes the form of extramarital affairs, for example, sobriety would include sex with his wife, and addictive behavior would likely mean fantasizing about anyone other than his wife and any sex or flirting with anyone other than his wife.
 It should be noted that not all cheaters are sex addicts.
 For an addict whose addiction is in the form of masturbating to pornography, sobriety might include sex with his wife or partner, and addictive behavior would include looking at porn, thinking about porn, and certainly masturbating to porn.
 Not all men who look at porn are sex addicts.
-Remember: in order for someone’s sexual behavior to be an addiction, they must either feel badly or shameful about it or it must cause some sort of ongoing problem in their lives.
+Remember: for someone’s sexual behavior to be an addiction, they must either feel badly or shameful about it or it must cause some sort of ongoing problem in their lives.

 For more information, visit my Sex Addiction Counseling page.